-A good set of tongs can make cooking easier and safer.
+A good set of tongs can make cooking safer and easier.
 They’re useful for grabbing hot noodles out of a pot of boiling water, turning food in a hot pan, snagging the lid off a hot pot, or serving foods.
-And while many people probably have a basic set lying around their kitchen, investing in a new pair that can be used on nonstick cookware, for the barbecue, or for serving can make all the difference.
-Before you buy a set of tongs think of the applications you will need them for—is this for hot and heavy meat?
+And while many people probably have a basic set lying around their kitchen, investing in a new pair to use on nonstick cookware or when barbecuing and serving can make all the difference.
+Before buying a set of tongs, consider their use.
+Need to pick up hot and heavy meat?
 Then you'll want something sturdy.
 Are you cooking on the grill?
-Then a long handle will only do.
+A long handle will do.

-Best Overall: OXO Good Grips 9-Inch Tongs with Silicone Heads
+OXO Good Grips 9-Inch Tongs With Silicone Heads

 Silicone head won’t damage nonstick

 Edge is a little thick for sliding under certain foods

 This pair of tongs by OXO features a silicone head with scalloped edges, making it easy to grab onto food firmly while also being safe for use with nonstick cookware and bakeware.
 Made of sturdy stainless steel, they're capable of lifting and turning thick pieces of meat without warping or bending.
 This pair also features silicone grips and a thumb rest so you know where to position your hand for the best grip.

 During testing, we noted that the angled head lets you grab food securely without having to squeeze too hard, though the thicker edges of the tong's head made it slightly difficult to slide under a burger patty or pan-seared steak that hasn't fully released from the skillet.
 Still, it worked well to pull slippery noodles from boiling water and toss vegetables while roasting on a baking tray, offering great control and overall ease of use.